So here are my initial observations on pumpkin carving and how I did what I did...

 My first attempt (for the TABI pumpkin carving competition)

 For this one, I wrapped masking tape around a kitchen knife blade and just cut straight through the pumpkin for the main design.
-I then took some wood carving tools and scraped the top layer off the pumpkin to create the mini highlights.
+I then took some wood carving tools and scraped the top layer off the pumpkin to create the half tone detail

 My second attempt was going to be a phoenix, but after drawing the phoenix out carefully, all the felt tip came off when I gutted the pumpkin and the result was, well, not very phoenixy...

-I suppose you just have to go with where the pumpkin takes you, but at least I got three red bubble images out of this pumpkin!
+I suppose you just have to go with where the pumpkin takes you, but at least I got a red bubble image out of this pumpkin!
+(Link Here)

 I did most of this with a kitchen knife, carving deeper for the light bits and keeping the skin for the dark lines.